nicklalone/IGME220-Intro/00 - Administration/Developer Notebook/Developer Notebook Prompts.md

 That's the purpose of these assignments.

 In your chosen form, submit the following:
-- Around 300 words based on a selected prompt.
+- Around 300 words based on of the following 3 prompts:
 	- Page 295 - Exercise 9.1 (Replace the prototype with your tension prototype)
 	- Page 303 - Exercise 9.4 (Replace the prototype with your tension prototype)
 	- On page 310 is a "Primer for Playtesting."
 Give it a read.
 What surprised you about it?
 How did it shift your ideas of what playtesting is?